 Hens are really good at disguising the fact that they are unwell.
-This is a natural defense mechanism, because hens don’t want to appear vulnerable to predators.
+This is a natural defence – hens don’t want to appear vulnerable to predators.

 Because of this diarrhoea or a discharge from her vent and soiled feathers may go unnoticed.
 Your hen may also stop preening and grooming and be more reluctant to move around.
 All of this makes a perfect storm for a fly to land on your hen and lay its eggs in the soiled feathering.
 This is known as fly strike.

 If this is not spotted quickly the eggs will very quickly hatch and the tiny maggots will burrow into the skin.